 - the payment basis = the nature of the expense

 - the payment confirmation = the fact that the expense has been paid

-- If you submit the reimbursement claim in the HR portal, you must enclose electronic copies of the original documents, see guidelines.
-Note: It is your responsibility to store the original documents for possible clearification purposes until you have received payment.
+- Note: It is your responsibility to store the original documents for possible clearification purposes until you have received payment.

 - If you submit the reimbursement claim on paper, you must include original documents, see guidelines.